Tay–Sachs disease: Enzyme replacement therapy

 Enzyme replacement therapy techniques have been investigated for lysosomal storage disorders, and could potentially be used to treat Tay–Sachs as well.
 The goal would be to replace the nonfunctional enzyme, a process similar to insulin injections for diabetes.
-However, in previous studies, the HEXA enzyme itself has been thought to be too large to pass through the specialized cell layer in the blood vessels that forms the blood–brain barrier in humans.
+However, in previous studies, the HEXA enzyme itself has been thought to be too large to pass through the specialized cell layer in the blood vessels that form the blood–brain barrier in humans.

 Researchers have also tried directly instilling the deficient enzyme hexosaminidase A into the cerebrospinal fluid (CSF) which bathes the brain.
 However, intracerebral neurons seem unable to take up this physically large molecule efficiently even when it is directly by them.
 Therefore, this approach to treatment of Tay–Sachs disease has also been ineffective so far.

 Jacob sheep model

 Tay–Sachs disease exists in Jacob sheep.
 The biochemical mechanism for this disease in the Jacob sheep is virtually identical to that in humans, wherein diminished activity of hexosaminidase A results in increased concentrations of GM2 ganglioside in the affected animal.
 Sequencing of the HEXA gene cDNA of affected Jacobs sheep reveal an identical number of nucleotides and exons as in the human HEXA gene, and 86% nucleotide sequence identity.
 A missense mutation (G444R) was found in the HEXA cDNA of the affected sheep.
 This mutation is a single nucleotide change at the end of exon 11, resulting in that exon's deletion (before translation) via splicing.
 The Tay–Sachs model provided by the Jacob sheep is the first to offer promise as a means for gene therapy clinical trials, which may prove useful for disease treatment in humans.